 CRM software system have come such a long way in the last 5 years.
 If your career looks anything like mine then your familiarity with CRM software systems can go back 15 years.
 Back then it was exclusively something for very large firms because of the high cost to purchase them.
 They were mostly custom developed and took months if not years to make.
 A fortune 500 company that I was a manager at spent over 100 million dollars and 4 years to fully implement a new CRM solution and get working right.
 That first year of implementation was incredible hard.
 The great news is that those days are long gone.
 There are amazing solutions available for as low as $100/year!

-Now before I get too far ahead of myself and explain why and how every small business can benefit from a CRM software system, let me first explain what one is.
+Now before I get too far ahead of myself and explain why and how every small business can benefit from the best CRM software system, let me first explain what one is.
 I speak with business owners all the time that still will ask me the simple questions: What is a CRM?
 Or What does CRM stand for?
-Now in many ways these questions are that simple, but often I can infer a deeper question wrapped in the more simple one.
+Now in many ways, these questions are that simple, but often I can infer a deeper question wrapped in the more simple one.
 Why should I even care?

 First, a Customer Relations Management software system is meant to organize your database of clients and prospects alike.
-Organize and store as much about you client as you can, from simple things like phone, address, location etc. To the more meaningful like; what the buy, how much they paid, what service level are they at, and many other aspects.
+Organize and store as much about your client as you can, from simple things like phone, address, location, etc. To the more meaningful like; what they buy, how much they paid, what service level are they at, and many other aspects.
 Most CRM software systems have long ago started connecting with your payment and accounting systems; think Quickbooks.
 That has been what the core of a CFM has really been.

 When that was all they did, it was a pretty good solution.
 Thankfully software engineers didn’t stop there.
 They also now have a workflow, project management, sales pipelines, lead scoring, email marketing, SMS communication, social media integration, website integration, and many more functions.
 This combination is truly powerful when properly implemented in a business.